GSecAwareness/LAN/part2/part2.md

 ![getcontent](https://github.com/GSecAwareness/LAN/blob/main/part2/6%20etherchannel%20summary%20active.PNG)

-*3)	Configure all links between Access and Distribution switches, including the EtherChannels, as trunk links.
+***Step 3.***	*Configure all links between Access and Distribution switches, including the EtherChannels, as trunk links.*

-      a) Explicitly disable DTP on all ports.
+*a) Explicitly disable DTP on all ports.
  b) Set each trunk’s native VLAN to VLAN 1000 (unused).
  c) In Office A, allow VLANs 10, 20, 40, and 99 on all trunks.
  d) In Office B, allow VLANs 10, 20, 30, and 99 on all trunks.*

 a)   Use “nonegotiate” to disable DTP
 b)   Change the native vlan to an unused vlan is a security measure to prevent vlan hopping attacks

 On DSW-A1, use <b>do show cdp neighbors</b> to find the see the neighboring devices and find the correct interface range.